IVF with Egg Donation: The Story That Sadly … Still Isn’t There.

-But if you are reading this and you know me in some way you are probably asking yourself a question: how is it possible that a person like me, known for being a free spirit, with no desire for ties, always on the go, has had the desire not only to become a mother but to try to do so using donor eggs?
+But suppose you are reading this, and you know me somehow.
+In that case, you are probably asking yourself a question: how is it possible that a person like me, known for being a free spirit with no desire for ties, has had the desire not only to become a mother but to try to do so using donor eggs?

 Apart from the obviousness of being 43, so with “kinder eggs” as I like to call them, that are certainly not as fresh a they used to be, it was not age that made me make this decision.

 So let’s start from the beginning.
-I want to explain my experience step by step and I begin by saying that despite everything I am going to tell you here, I am and will always be a free spirit and if I ever realize the dream of becoming a mother, the first thing I will give to the little boy or girl will clearly be A NICE PASSPORT! 🙂
+I want to explain my experience step by step.
+I begin by saying that despite everything I am going to tell you here, I am and will always be a free spirit, and if I ever realize the dream of becoming a mother, the first thing I will give to the little boy or girl will be A NICE PASSPORT! 🙂

-I have always said not only that I do feel great being single but also that I do not seem to have a biological clock that works properly 🙂 And in fact, when I was 41 years old I never felt pressured, or to put it better ” doomed “, given my age, because I was ” single “.
-During my travels I remember the questions that came up from time to time:
+I have always said not only that I do feel great being single but also that I do not seem to have a biological clock that works properly 🙂 And, when I was 41 years old, I never felt pressured, or to put it better, ” doomed “, given my age, because I was ” single. ” During my travels, I remember the questions that came up from time to time:

 - Are you already 35?
 And are you single?
 Don’t you want a family?
 Beware, it’s already too late!

-- Do you really never think about having a child?
-Time flies “tick toc, tick toc”, then don’t say that you regret it and don’t come crying on my shoulder, I told you! (how nice) 🙂
+- Do you never think about having a child?
+Time flies “tick tock, tick tock,” then don’t say that you regret it and don’t come crying on my shoulder, I told you! (how nice) 🙂

-Set aside from my amusement seeing o many pitying faces, after all, I was a loser in their eyes, being single and unmarried, but I already knew full well that biology is not an opinion, and that the time to have children was coming to an end for me.
+Aside from my amusement seeing so many pitying faces, I was a loser in their eyes, being single and unmarried.
+Still, I already knew full well that biology is not an opinion and that my time to have children was coming to an end.

-How could I possibly explain that I did not feel the need to be a mother and that the fact that my time was running out was not enough reason to find the first male “victim” and make him the father of my children?
+How could I possibly explain that I did not feel the need to be a mother and that my time was running out was insufficient to find the first male “victim” and make him the father of my children?
 This is not how I wanted to start a family.
 Based on the “fear” of not having time.
-Fear that by the way did not even belong to me.
+Fear that, by the way, did not even belong to me.

-In short, a good life, not as perfect as it might seem from the outside, but satisfying.
+In short, a good life is not as perfect as it might seem from the outside but satisfying.
 I didn’t even think about children and family.
 And why should I, honestly?

 I remember the harsh criticisms they gave me when my story was told by Huffington Post Italia came out and then reported on the Facebook pages.

-Despite my search for a child and my engagement, I still think exactly the same as before.
+Despite my search for a child and my engagement, I still think the same.